bsdero/kanekfs/README.md

 ### 3       ECL Design
-For the design of the Extents Caching Library, a Block size for the graph file system will be 8 Kbytes.
-So this is the minimal block size.
+For the design of the Extents Caching Library, a Block size for the graph file system will be 8 Kbytes in size.
+So this is the standard block size.

-For this software component, a simple cache framework needs a design, as the extents cache, slots cache, file cache, and graph cache will be needed.

 ####        3.1 Extents Cache